Compliments or Concerns

 Concerns may be received from patients, family members, visitors, or outside agencies and may be received in person, by telephone, letter, or electronically.

-- By Mail: Rutland Regional Medical Center, Patient Relations, 160 Allen Street, Rutland, Vermont 05701
+- By Mail: Rutland Regional Medical Center, Patient Experience, 160 Allen Street, Rutland, Vermont 05701

 - By Email: firstname.lastname@example.org